kaimitai/faxedit/docs/doc.md

 The command-byte is screen specific, and the values are the same as for building sprite-sets: 0 is block-push animation, 1 is boss-room and 2 is endgame-room.

-All sprites currently show as rectangles, although we hope to import actual sprite graphics soon.
-The description of the sprites will help you, and you can move the selected sprite on the tilemap by holding shift and clicking at the desired position.
+The selected sprite will be enclosed by a bounded rectangle according to its size, and you can move it on the tilemap by holding shift and clicking at the desired position.

 ## Screen Doors